GomuGomuMan/lab3/README.md

 not be reused to number any newly allocated block in the future.

 3. blocklist - This command prints out information about all of the blocks in your heap.
 It takes no arguments.
+Addresses should be printed in hexadecimal.
+The blocks should be printed in the order in which they are found in the heap.
 The following information should be printed about each block:
 	* Size
 	* Allocated (yes or no)
 	* Start address
 	* End address
-Addresses should be printed in hexadecimal.
-The blocks should be printed in the order in which they are found in the heap.
-Example:
 	```
 	>blocklist
 	Size Allocated Start End